 Paulette and George at the downstairs entrance.
 Note the words Maw and Paw on the log ends.
 These are salt of the earth type folks.
 You come away feeling better for having known them.

 Here is a close up of the buffalo head.
 It is a large burl found in the woods.
 It was painted and carved to bring out the buffalo.
 The rectangle blocks of wood that you see on the OUTSIDE cordwood wall (below) are the end of the steps that run on the inside (they run through the cordwood wall.
 If you are going to put steps in your cordwood walls this is the way to do it.
 The sign on the right says “WIPE YER PAWS.”
 Note the rope around the octagon window.

-The steps are massive and overbuilt, but this is the only way to insure that they will never move in the cordwood wall.
-This is the right way to build a cordwood stairs into your home.
+The steps are massive and overbuilt, but this is the only way to ensure that they will never move in the cordwood wall.
+This is the right way to build cordwood stairs into your home.
 Below are some copper agates that are found all around in Copper Country (the Keweenaw Peninsula) of the UP of Michigan.

-On the one side of the second floor deck the sign says Camp Cordwood.
-On this side it says Tree House.
+On the one side of the second-floor deck, the sign says Camp Cordwood.
+On this side, it says Tree House.